wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 1. Type your name in title case.
 1. Type your email with the extra "+github" such as "wilsonmar+github@gmail.com".

-1. Define a new password in your password vault, then copy and paste that new password in the two fields.
+1. Switch to 1Password, LastPass, etc. to define a new password, then copy and paste that new password in the two fields.
 1. Make a note of the expiration date (by default four years from current date).
-Some prefer no longer than one year.
+Some prefer no longer than one year so that if your secrets are compromised, thieves only have a year to use it ;)

 1. Click "Create Key".
 1. Many don't enter a Passphrase to protect the key.
 Click OK.
 You'll be prompted again if you didn't enter a Passphrase.
 1. If you select "No, Thanks!" to upload your public key and do that later from the "Key" menu item.
 1. Your new key should now be listed with green icons at the right.
 1. Press Command+Q to quit the GPG Keychain program.

+   Also install utility to handle GPG within your Terminal:

    <a name="gnupg2_mac_install"></a>